Théo Le Normand

-Théo Le Normand (born 8 August 2000) is a French professional footballer who plays as a midfielder for Guingamp.
+Théo Le Normand (born 8 August 2000) is a French professional footballer who plays as a midfielder for Segunda División club FC Andorra.

 Career

 Le Normand is a youth product of the academy of Guingamp since 2013, and was promoted to their reserves in 2019.
 On 4 June 2021, he signed his first professional contract with the club.
 He made his professional debut with the senior Guingamp side in a 3–0 Ligue 2 loss to Amiens on 22 January 2022.

+On 9 August 2024, Le Normand signed a two-year contract with Andorra in the Spanish third-tier Primera Federación and was immediately loaned for the 2024–25 season to Teruel in the fourth tier.

 Personal life

-Le Normand's older brother, Robin, is a professional footballer for Real Sociedad.
+Le Normand's older brother, Robin, is a professional footballer for Atlético Madrid, who made his debut in La Liga playing for Real Sociedad.